Fees & Insurance

 ✓ Greater privacy and confidentiality

-✓ Treatment based on your needs rather than insurance limitations
+✓ Treatment guided by your needs, not insurance limitations

 ✓ Longer sessions that allow for deeper work